 The Company's accrued pension liability is calculated following the method prescribed by the Canadian Institute of Chartered Accountants and is based on management's best estimate of future events that affect pension liabilities, including assumptions about future salary adjustments and bonuses.
 Changes in accrued pension liabilities for the Named Executive Officers are summarized in the following table.
-These changes include the fiscal 2008 expense attributed to service and compensation as reported in the previous table as well as the normal changes/increases1 to pension liabilities.
+These changes include the fiscal 2010 expense attributed to service and compensation as reported in the "Summary Compensation Table" above as well as the normal changes/increases to pension liabilities.

-Other than Mr. Shepard and Mr. Singleton, the Named Executive Officers are members of the Company's Canadian defined benefit pension plans, which provide retirement benefits determined primarily by: (i) highest average pensionable earnings which includes regular salary and 50% of CSIP bonuses (100% for the CEO, if a member) and lump sum performance awards in a highest period of three consecutive years during the final ten years of employment: and (ii) years of service.
-Mr. Singleton is an employee of New South.
-Mr. Singleton is a member of the New South defined benefit plan for service up to 2006 and is therefore included in the disclosure below.
+Other than Messrs.
+Shepard and Warstler, the Named Executive Officers are members of the Company's Canadian defined benefit pension plans, which provide retirement benefits determined primarily by: (i) highest average pensionable earnings which includes regular salary and 50% of CSIP bonuses (100% for the CEO, if a member) and lump sum performance awards in a highest period of five consecutive years; and (ii) years of service.
+Mr. Warstler is the President of New South and a member of the New South defined contribution plan which has been frozen.
 Mr. Shepard has elected not to participate in the Company's pension programs.